klinquist/tf-aws-s3-cf-template/README.md

 ### Editing your web page

-Simply commit your changes to the "_site" folder and push to github.
+If you ran "set-up-repo.sh", you can simply commit changes to the "_site" folder and push to github.
 The github action will automatically deploy your changes to the S3 bucket and invalidate the CloudFront cache.
 Your changes should be live in a few minutes.

+If you did not run "set-up-repo.sh", put your changes in the "domainname.com" S3 bucket and manually invalidate the CloudFront cache.

 ### Undoing everything!